 Breast Implants: Saline vs. Silicone

-When deciding to pursue a breast augmentation procedure via breast implants, the most important decision you’ll have to make is the type of implants you receive.
+When deciding to pursue a breast augmentation surgery via breast implants, the most important decision you’ll have to make is the type of implants you receive.
 For anyone new to breast implants, it may feel like an intimidating decision.
 Luckily, we’re going to take a look at saline and silicone implants to inform you of the differences between your breast implant options.
 Afterwards, you will have a better understanding of your options so that you can choose the implant that’s perfect for you.

-What’s In a Breast Implant?
+What’s In a Silicone and Saline Breast Implant?

 What Will the Results Look Like?